 \subsection{Mirror partners of hypersurfaces of degree $d\le n$ in $\P^n$}

 Passing from a framing to a weak framing, that is, dropping the word ``strictly'', explains why one cannot expect a complete mirror model for toric hypersurfaces (and complete intersections, adapting to a weak framing what described in \S\ref{sez:CI}) associated with a weak framing.
-The LG mirror model given in Definition~\ref{def:LGmirror}, turns out to share interesting matching with LG mirror model proposed by Givental.
+The LG mirror model given in Definition~\ref{def:LGmirror} shares interesting similarities to the LG mirror model proposed by Givental.
 Here we consider, e.g., the case of hypersurfaces $Y_d\subset\P^n$ of degree $d\leq n$, for sake of completeness \wrt what analyzed in \S\ref{sez:ipersuperfici}.
-The same result can be extended to projective complete intersections: for further details, the interested reader is referred to the incoming paper \cite{R-fCI}.
+The same result can be extended to projective complete intersections: for further details, the interested reader is referred to the forthcoming paper \cite{R-fpCI}.

 \begin{theorem} For every $d=1,\ldots,n$, set $\aa_d:=(\1_d,\0_{n+1-d})$ and consider the wftv $(\P^n,\aa_d)$.
 Then